yuki-kimoto/SPVM-solo/README.md

-# SPVM - Fast calculation of number array, GC, static typing, VM with  perlish syntax
+# SPVM - Fast calculation, GC, static typing, VM with perlish syntax

-Do you need a **fast Perl**?
-SPVM is a fast calculation system build on Perl.
+Do you need **faster Perl**?
+SPVM provides fast calculation to Perl.

 - **Fast calculation** - The Perl's biggest weak point is the calculation performance.
 SPVM provides fast calculations.
 - **GC** - You don't need to care about freeing memory
 - **Static typing** - Static typing for performance
 - **VM** - Byte codes are generated so that you can run them on SPVM language
-- **Perlish syntax** - the syntax is very similar to that of Perl
+- **Perlish syntax** - SPVM syntax is very similar to Perl
-- **Perl module** - SPVM will be used from Perl itself as module(Not yet implemented).
+- **Perl module** - SPVM function can be called from Perl itself (Not yet implemented).
-- **No memory limitation**

 This is now under **developing**.

-I have implemented only the following parts.

-1. tokenizer
-1. abstract syntax tree builder
-1. bytecode builder
-1. some parts of virtual machine
+# SPVM examples

 ```
 package Main {